misterorion/misterorion.com/content/posts/gcloud-delete-untagged-images.md

 * A git repository containing the files below, added as a Source to your Cloud Build trigger.

 > Set the `$_REPO` substitution variable in your Cloud Build trigger to the image repository you want to clean up, for example: `us-central1-docker.pkg.dev/my-project/my-container-apps`

+If you are very fluent in shell scripting you could probably omit the PowerShell step below and flesh out the shell script in the last step.
+Compared to my approach, this is cleaner because it doesn't write to the filesystem.
+But I find that PowerShell is is just nicer to use when working with the JSON omitted by `gcloud`.

 ```yaml
 # cloudbuild.yaml